lml/fine_print/spec/dummy/README.md

 ## Dummy

-A dummy application used to test the Fine Print engine.
+A dummy application used to test the FinePrint engine.